centric-lt/tf-homework/README.md

 ### Infrastructure
 - Solution has to feature at minimum 2 Tiers: Web and Database
-- Web tier has to havea minimum of 2 Virtual machines (OS does not matter much here)
+- Web tier has to have a minimum of 2 Virtual machines (OS does not matter much here)
 - Web Tier has to have a Load Balancer
 - Database Tier has to be accessible only from Web Tier
 - Database Tier should be a cloud managed (PaaS)